ibksturm/dnscrypt-switzerland/README.md

 ----------------------------

-Infrastructur ist now like that
+Infrastructur ist now like that (March 2020)

 Router -> NGINX (LoadBalancer)